The well of solitude.

 [Text and pictures by Mayank Austen Soofi]

-It is not certain who built this step-well, Agrasen ki Baoli, though some credit a king called Agrasen.
-Hence the name.
+It is not certain who built it, though some credit it to a king called Agrasen; hence the name.

-As you enter, look around for a mosque on one side, or listen to the gurgling sound of hundreds of pigeons.
-Better still, walk down the stairs.
-The silence deepens, the city skyline disappears.
+As you enter, you will see a mosque on one side.
+Initially, you will hear the cooing of hundreds of pigeons.
+But as you walk down the stairs, the silence deepens, the city skyline disappears and the daylight fades away.

-Centuries ago, this was a reservoir as well as a summer refuge for citizens, living in pre-Lodhi times.
-As the water level went down, the people would go deeper into the baoli’s lower reaches.
-Till 2002, there was water (and filth) here.
-Boys swam and the depressed jumped.
+This was a reservoir, as well as a summer refuge, for heat-stricken citizens living in pre-Lodhi times.
+As the water level receded each summer, the people would seek a cool retreat in the baoli’s lower reaches.
+There was water (and filth) here until 2002.
+Boys swam, lovers threw wish-making coins… and the depressed jumped.

-The baoli’s solitude is remarkable, but it’s a pity in some ways.
-Here is a beautiful relic that has travelled far in its time capsule and is holding its own against gleaming skyscrapers and yet its magnificence lies unacknowledged.
+Its solitude is remarkable but that is a pity in some ways.
+Here is a beautiful relic that has survived in a time capsule and is holding its own against urbanisation, and yet its magnificence lies unacknowledged.

 Where Hailey Road, near KG Marg, Connaught Place Time 9am-5pm Nearest Metro Station Barakhamba